RobertJansen1/OpenStack-Docs/_posts/keymanager/2024-01-02-How to authenticate with your OpenStack via the CLI.md

 In my case this would be:

 “Source AMS2\ -\ ebagac-openrc.sh”
-(You can also do Source AMS2 and then use the tab button to auto fill the rest of the file name)
+(You can also do Source AMS2 and then use the tab button to autofill the rest of the file name)

 ![Source Download]({{ '/assets/images/keymanager/source connect.jpeg' | relative_url }})